Subtotal function is a versatile function that can answer a lot of your needs all by itself. Besides it has some cool tricks in its sleeve.

 Syntax of subtotal function:

 Subtotal function can be used for several purposes.
-Here is a list of things that subtotal function does:
+Here is a list of things that this function does:

-But subtotal function does these with a catch.
+But this function does these with a catch.
 If you add 100 to function numbers, subtotal function will ignore hidden/filtered values.
 This will allow you to make dynamic sums, averages, etc.

 For example, you need to use 109, instead of 9 as function number.
 And result will be like this: